|Join a faculty study seminar|

-There is still room in one of the Faculty Study Seminars (FSS groups) that is being offered during fall 2007.
+Two Faculty Study Seminars (FSS) will be offered during fall 2008.
 The FSS program provides a means for faculty with common interests to learn more about a teaching-related topic.
 Each FSS group meets four times during a single semester, at times mutually agreed to by participants, to read and discuss a teaching-related book (books provided by the Office of Instructional Development).
 The only obligation of participants is to read and come ready to discuss.